CSCI-4830-002-2014/deploy-1/README.md

 ## What is the maximum bit representation you can get from data using analogRead()?
 (2 pts)

 [phone?]
 The Atmega328's ADC has 10 bit resolution.
+The maximum value you can get from `analogRead()` is 2^10-1=1023.
 [Source URL](http://www.atmel.com/Images/doc8161.pdf)

 ## What is the maximum sampling rate of an analogRead() in arduino?
 (3 pts)